dalrn/Predicting_suicide_rates/README.md

 # LifeSense Suicide Predictions
-This project was developed by Andalan Raihad as a submission for the Youth in Hack 2023 Hackathon
+This Python project was developed by Andalan Raihad as a submission for the Youth in Hack 2023 Hackathon

-Written using Python
 To run the program:
 - install all the imported libraries
 - make sure both Suiciderate.csv and suiciderate.py are in the same folder